geraintluff/jsfx-ui-lib/README.md

 *	`control_background_{state}(state)` - fills the viewport with a background pattern for a control, and sets `ui_color()` to something contrasting
 *	`control_finish_{state}(state)` - adds gloss/shadows to the element, on top.
 Strength is in the range (0, 1], with `1` being the default.

-The `state` argument is the current mouse hover/click/drag state, which af.
+The `state` argument is the current mouse hover/click/drag state, which affects the display.
 If ommitted (`0` supplied), this is taken from the current mouse state.
 However, if you are drawing a complex control where the hover state needs to be consistent (e.g. a slider, where the active part of the slider should respond to mouse hovers), you can use `control_state()` to get an opaque state value to use later.

 These functions are designed to work together, but you might use a "finish" on its own to let custom controls fit in (e.g. an oscilloscope drawn on a different background colour, but still finished with `control_finish_enabled()`).